Haidra-Org/AI-Horde/README.md

 ![](gui_select.png)

 You can also start KAI directly in horde mode by using the command line in the `play.(sh|bat)` file.
-Pass the arguments to start a KAI instance in cluster mode like so (Change "Anonynous" to your own username of course)
+Pass the arguments to start a KAI instance in cluster mode like so (Change "0000000000" to your own API KEY, if you have one.)

 LINUX